unbibium/oswald-matrix/README.md

     10 IF A=0 THEN A=1:LOAD "MATRIX-49152",8,1

+You will note that the included `cpunk.prg` demo uses PEEKs instead.
+This is a holdover from when I was developing on a real c64 and didn't want to deal with reloading constantly.

 If you load it into immediate mode, remember to type `NEW` so that you don't get `?OUT OF MEMORY  ERROR`.

     SYS 49152,999,3

-the second number is the number of iterations before it quits the third number is the picture number (0 through 3)
+The second number is the number of iterations before it quits.
+The third number is the picture number (0 through 3).

-There is also a version of the Screen Headliner program, from Compute's Gazette around 1985.
+This build also includes a version of the Screen Headliner program, from Compute's Gazette around 1985.
 It allows you to display large text on the screen with PETSCII.
-The original version worked with POKEs and would output only one character at a time, and you couldn't draw a character on the right edge of the screen.
-I added some BASIC parsing to allow you to call it like this:
+I fixed a bug so that you can use the entire width of the screen, up to 10 characters.
+The original version passed parameters with POKEs, and would output only one character at a time, so I added some BASIC parsing to allow you to call it like this:

-    SYS 50000,"HEADLINE",4
+    SYS 50000,4,"HEADLINE"

 The number at the end is the starting X position at the cursor.
 The range is 0 to 36, so you can center a 9-character string like this:

-    SYS 50000,"CYBERPUNK",2
+    SYS 50000,2,"CYBERPUNK"

 Notes
 =====